stevan/slight/README.md

-# ML - Mini-LISP
+# Slight

-A modular, pipeline-based Lisp-like interpreter written in TypeScript.
+A modular, pipeline-based mini-Lisp-like interpreter written in TypeScript.
 The interpreter features a REPL, tokenizer, parser, compiler, interpreter, and output, each as a composable async generator.
 The codebase is fully tested and supports debugging at any pipeline stage.

 ---